pepstock-org/Charba-Wiki/versioned_docs/version-5.2/Overview.md

     * Chart dataset items selector (for drill down and zooming)
     * Color schemes which enables to pick the color combination for charts from the predefined or custom schemes
     * HTML legend to create own legend changing styles and multiple lines
+    * Crosshair to show a crosshair and relative axes values on the chart.
  * Callbacks
     * Tick callback to define the amount of decimals digits of the axis number values when all datasets are hidden
     * Legend callback to avoid to hide all datasets